 When the bearing area of footing is not sufficient, the size of the footing should be increased.
 If the column is also being jacketed, the transfer of load from column to footing becomes easy.

 The size of the “jacket” shall be selected such that the average maximum foundation pressure does not exceed the recommended allowable value.
-Attention shall be given during construction in rder that the excavations for the new “jackets” do not affect the existing djacent foundations.
+Attention shall be given during construction in order that the excavations for the new “jackets” do not affect the existing adjacent foundations.

 An isolated footing is strengthened by increasing the size of the footing and the reinforcement steel bars as follows:

-1. Excavating around the footing
+- Excavating around the footing

-2. Cleaning and roughening the concrete surface.
+- Cleaning and roughening the concrete surface.

-3. Installing dowels at 25-30cm spacing in both directions using an appropriate epoxy material.
+- Installing dowels at 25-30cm spacing in both directions using an appropriate epoxy material.

-4. Fastening the new steel bars with the dowels using steel wires.
+- Fastening the new steel bars with the dowels using steel wires.
 The diameter and number of steel bars should be according to the design.

 Fig: Steps for strengthening foundations

-The following photos (13-16) illustrate the practical way of jacketing a footing by reinforced concrete.
+The following photos (1 – 4) illustrate the practical way of jacketing a footing by reinforced concrete.